dfds/resource-provisioning-ssu-mvp/README.md

 The project is split up in quite a few sub-projects that can be found in the "src" directory.

 * ResourceProvisioning.Abstractions
+* ResourceProvisioning.Broker.Domain
+* ResourceProvisioning.Broker.Infrastructure
 * ResourceProvisioning.Broker.Application
-* ResourceProvisioning.Broker.Domain
 * ResourceProvisioning.Broker.Host.Api
 * ResourceProvisioning.Broker.Host.Worker
+* ResourceProvisioning.Broker.AcceptanceTests
-* ResourceProvisioning.Broker.Infrastructure
+* ResourceProvisioning.Cli.Domain
-* ResourceProvisioning.Cli.AcceptanceTests
+* ResourceProvisioning.Cli.Infrastructure
 * ResourceProvisioning.Cli.Application
-* ResourceProvisioning.Cli.Core
-* ResourceProvisioning.Cli.Core.Tests
-* ResourceProvisioning.Cli.Rest.Api
-* ResourceProvisioning.Cli.Rest.Client
-* ResourceProvisioning.Cli.Rest.Shared
-* ResourceProvisioning.Cli.Tests
-* ResourceProvisioning.Handler.Application
-* ResourceProvisioning.Handler.Domain
-* ResourceProvisioning.Handler.Host.Worker
+* ResourceProvisioning.Cli.Host.Console

 Of those the following are applications that can be built to an executable:

 * ResourceProvisioning.Broker.Application
-* ResourceProvisioning.Cli.Application
+* ResourceProvisioning.Cli.Host.Console

 ### Prerequisites